ietf-wg-scone/wg-materials/README.md

-# wg-materials
+# IETF SCONE Working Group Materials

-IETF SCONE Working Group  Materials
+This repository holds agendas, minutes, presentations and other materials for the IETF SCONE Working Group.